 We still wanted to see the end of the amazing journey so André ran back to get the car while the kids and I played around the park, enjoying the spring flowers and a small playground.

 I am so grateful to have a fit husband.
 He got back with the car in less than 30 minutes!
-We drove over to the foResized_HPIM5882ot of Mount Planoise and, sure enough, made it in time to see the (greatly enlarged) group arriving for the final push.
+We drove over to the foot of Mount Planoise and, sure enough, made it in time to see the (greatly enlarged) group arriving for the final push.
 The back of the caleche was now full of baby goats that had tuckered out (see, we weren’t the only ones).
 The line of people had grown exponentially – I think people must have joined as they got closer to the mountain, and we couldn’t barely even see the goats there were so many walkers!

 We joined in for the last kilometer or so up the mountain side.
 This is where the bikes and roller bladers must have had to change plans since it was up, up, up, up a rocky narrow dirt path for over half an hour.
 We weren’t able to keep right next to the goats (although Zander did) since the crowds were so tight.